coinbase/rules_ruby/README.md

   1. Setup dev tools as described in the [setup](#Setup) section.
   3. hack, hack, hack...
-  4. Make sure all tests pass — you can run a single command for that (but see more on it [below](#test-script).

-    ```bash
-    bin/test-suite
-    ```

-OR you can run individual Bazel test commands from the inside.
+  4. Make sure all tests pass — you can run individual Bazel test commands from the inside.

    * `bazel test //...`
    * `cd examples/simple_script && bazel test //...`